-The Active Lives Children and Young People Survey 2017/18, carried out nationally, asked children aged between five and 16 years old about how much physical activity they take part in, both in and out of school.
-You can download Active Sussex’s full report here or browse the Sussex results by local authority below.
+The Active Lives Children and Young People Survey, carried out nationally throughout the school year, asks children aged between five and 16 years old about how much physical activity they take part in, both in and out of school.
+You can browse the Sussex results by local authority below.
 Sport England’s detailed national report is available here and a detailed report on children’s attitudes towards sport and physical activity is available here.
+Our report on the results in Sussex is here.

-The Chief Medical Officer’s guidelines count children doing more than 60 minutes of activity a day, but not every day a week, as ‘Active across the week’ whereas those who do between 30 and 59 minutes a day are counted as ‘Fairly active’ and children doing less than 30 minutes a day are counted as ‘Less active’.
+The Chief Medical Officer’s guidelines count children doing an average of 60+ minutes of activity a day as ‘Active’.
+Those who do between 30 and 59 minutes a day are counted as ‘Fairly active’ and children doing less than 30 minutes a day are counted as ‘Less active’.

 Results showed that:

-4,691 children and young people responded to the survey in Sussex.
+3,997 children and young people responded to the survey in Sussex in 2018-19.
 Around 80 schools are randomly selected each term to complete the survey.
-Around half of the schools selected have completed the survey each term.
-Schools which complete the survey receive a bespoke report with a breakdown of activity levels in their school.
+Around half of the schools selected complete the survey each term.
+Schools which complete the survey receive a bespoke report with a breakdown of activity levels in their school, £100 of sports equipment, and are eligible to receive a Healthy Schools Rating.

 Activity rates at school

 Government guidelines say that children and young people should get 30 minutes of their daily physical activity at school and 30 minutes outside of school.
-Only 41% of children and young people in Sussex are active every day, or on average for 30 minutes per day at school in Sussex.
-The majority (59%) of children and young people in Sussex do an average of less than 30 minutes a day of activity in school.
-This lack of activity at school is highest in Years 3-4 and lowest in Years 7-8.
+Only 42.5% of children and young people in Sussex are active for on average 30 minutes per day at school in Sussex.
+The majority (57.5%) of children and young people in Sussex do an average of less than 30 minutes a day of activity in school.
+This lack of activity at school is highest in Years 1-2 and lowest in Years 7-11.
 Primary schools have higher reported inactivity at school than secondary schools.

 Activity rates outside of school

-Years 1-2 were reported to be the most active outside of school, while Years 3-4 and 9-11 were the least active.
-While activity levels outside of school were higher in Sussex than nationally, they followed the same pattern across year groups.
+Years 1-2 were reported to be the most active outside of school.
 Secondary school students have higher reported inactivity outside of school than primary school students.

 Activity rate by Primary/Secondary